AliRizaSevgili/grc-enterprise-risk-program/README.md

 5. Control Framework Mapping
 6. Governance Model Design
 7. Risk Dashboard and Reporting

-This methodology ensures a consistent and repeatable approach aligned with industry practices.
+8. Control assessment (control effectiveness and gap analysis)
+9. Risk treatment planning
+This approach integrates risk assessment with control effectiveness evaluation, aligned with audit practices used in ITGC and SOC 2 testing.

 ---